radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 11. Click **Save**.

->**Note – if a confirmation box displays the message “Connection to the data source backend failed, save anyway?”, click Yes**.
+>[!note] If a confirmation box displays the message “Connection to the data source backend failed, save anyway?”, click Yes.

 12. On the Directory Namespace tab, click the New Naming Context button.